Culture of Tonga: Cuisine

 Tongans now consume large quantities of imported flour and sugar.
 One dish that uses both is topai (doughboys), flour and water worked into a paste and dropped into a kettle of boiling water, then served with a syrup of sugar and coconut milk.
 Topai are a common funeral food, being easily prepared for hundreds of mourners.

 There are now bakeries in the larger cities.
 The most popular loaves are soft, white, and bland.
 There are also local soft drink bottlers, who make various local varieties of soda.
 A Tongan who might once have breakfasted on bits of cooked pork and yam from a hanging basket may now have white bread and soda for breakfast.

 Purchased prepared foods have also made great headway, even in remote villages.
 Canned cornbeef is a great favorite.
 It is eaten straight from the can, or mixed with coconut milk and onions, wrapped in leaves, and baked in the earth oven.
 Tongans also eat canned fish, such as tuna.
 In villages or towns with refrigeration, cheap frozen "mutton flaps" imported from New Zealand are popular.
 Tongans also eat the common South Pacific "ship's biscuit", hard plain crackers once a shipboard staple.
-These crackers are called mā pakupaku.
+These crackers are called mā pakupaku ("dry meal").

 Tongans no longer make an earth oven every day.
 Most daily cooking is done by women, who cook in battered pots over open fires in the village, in wood-burning stoves in some households, and on gas or electric ranges in some of the larger towns.
 The meal schedule has also changed, to more Westernized breakfast, light lunch, and heavy dinner.
 Tongans say that the old schedule is unworkable when household members have Western-style jobs, or attend schools at some distance from home; such family members cannot come home to eat, then have a doze after a heavy mid-day meal.

 As well as drinking soda, Tongans now drink tea and coffee.
 Usually this is of the cheapest variety, and served with tinned condensed milk.

 Some men drink alcohol.
 Sometimes this is imported Australian or New Zealand beer; more often it is home-brew, hopi, made with water, sugar or mashed fruit, and yeast.
 Imported drinks are sold only to Tongans who have liquor permits, which require a visit to a government office, and limit the amount of alcohol which can be purchased.
 There are no such formalities with hopi.
 Drinking is usually done secretively; a group of men gather and drink until they are drunk.
 Such gatherings sometimes result in drunken quarrels and assaults.